What Is Tony Iommi's Net Worth?

 Real Estate

 In 2014, it was reported that Iommi was selling his home in England for $4.3 million.
-The residence is in Lapworth, Warwickshire, and it includes six bedrooms with a square footage of 8,000 square feet.
-Other features include a home cinema, a billiards room, and of course, a fully-functional music studio.
-Outside, there are stunning fountains and sculptures that decorate the grounds.
+The residence is in Lapworth, Warwickshire, and it includes six bedrooms and 8,000 square feet of space.
+Other features include a home cinema, a billiards room, and, of course, a fully functional music studio.
+Outside, stunning fountains and sculptures decorate the grounds.